keraattin/SecurityTools/Technology Detection by Header/README.md

 # Technology Detector
-With that program you can able to detect technologies from Response Headers
+With that program, you can able to detect technologies from Response Headers

 ## Requirements
 To run this program requirements must be met

 In order to do that:
 ```
 pip3 install -r requirements.txt